 This enables and gives you options for tuning the integration.

 - WooCommerce Product ID: The ID of the product which will be added to the cart.
 The price of the product can be anything, since eForm will override it anyway.
 To find out the product ID, go to Products and hover over the desired product.
 More information here.
+Starting v4.6.1 you can put WooCommerce product variation id too.

 - Mathematical Element ID: The ID of the eForm mathematical element which will decide the price.
 Make sure the formula you use on the element points directly to other numeric elements.
 This will ensure proper attributions of the product.
 If you do not mention any mathematical id, then eForm will just add the product to the cart without modifying the pricing.

 - Order status to consider payment complete: The status of the order where eForm will consider payment complete.
 This comes in handy with locking submission till payment completion. eForm will even send out the user notification email (if enabled) when the order reaches this state.
+Starting version 4.6.1, you can select multiple status for which eForm will consider the status to be paid.

 - Redirect To: The page where you’d like to redirect when the submission is done.
 The recommended is the cart page from where user can review and change quantity.